 Bitter melon has a very "green" flavor followed by a bitter aftertaste.

 In Asian cooking, bitter melon is mostly used in stir-fries and steamed dishes.

-Another interesting and very common way to serve these are stuffing it with ground pork and bean threads (clear cellophane noodle) and steaming it.
+Traditionally as a Chinese stir fry, you will usually see it being served with a black bean sauce which is made with fermented black beans.
+Another delicious and very common way to serve these is by stuffing them with ground pork and bean threads noodles (clear cellophane noodles) and steaming them.

-To remove some of the bitterness from the melon, you may quickly (1 minute or less) boil it before stir frying or using it but it will change the texture to be slightly softer and it will also remove some of the nutrients since it will go into the water during the boiling.
+To remove some of the bitterness from the melon, you may quickly par-boil it for 1 minute before stir-frying or using it but it will make the texture slightly softer and it will also remove some of the nutrients since it will go into the water during the boiling.

-This will be most commonly found at an Asian grocery store as well as Indian grocery stores.
+Bitter melon will be most commonly found at an Asian or Indian grocery store.

-If you are looking for them in the Indian store, they will also be bumpy but will have more of a warty look to it - the main difference is it will be a lot wartier and slightly shorter in length.
-Indian bitter melon (also known as kerala) are also a deeper green color as well.
+If you are looking for them in the Indian store, they will also be bumpy but will have more of a warty look to them, and be slightly shorter in length.
+Indian bitter melon (also known as Kerala) is also a deeper green color as well.

-I store these in the refrigerator loosely covered in a bag (so they don't dry out).
-If the bitter melon is in good shape, they will keep for up to 5-7 days.
+You can store these in the refrigerator loosely covered in a bag (so they don't dry out).
+If the bitter melon is in good shape, it will keep for up to 5-7 days.